-Dr. Jeff Martin and Dr. Will Taylor have each provided free complete smile makeover services to two lucky patients recently.
+Dr. Jeff Martin and Dr. William Taylor have each provided free complete smile makeover services to two lucky patients recently.
 We were interested to learn how this came about and what motivates these two exceptional doctors to provide superior dental service to the winners of their Free Smile Makeover.
 We sat down with Dr. Jeff Martin, founder of Martin Taylor Dentistry, and asked him about it.

 How did you and Dr. Taylor come up with the idea to do these smile makeovers?